bitphy/argo-cron/README.md

 *ArgoCron* is a simple pod that triggers Argo Workflows using Kubernetes CronJobs.
 Works as an alternative to set up a calendar system using argo-events.

+## Benefits over Argo Events

+* Simplier deploy and configuration
+* Can not allow concurrent runs (using concurrencyPolicy from Kubernetes)
+* Cleans up old Workflow pods before starting a new Worfklow

 ## Getting Started

 ArgoCron simply clones a Git repository and executes an `argo submit --watch` of a given workflow in the Git repository.